truenas/documentation/content/SCALE/SCALEUIReference/Credentials/BackupCredentials/CloudCredentialScreens.md

 ### Storj iX Credential
 Storj authentication includes going to the Storj iX sign-in screen to either create a new Storj iX account or log into an existing Storj iX account.
-After configuring the Storj account in the Storj-iX portal return to SCALE to enter the S3 credentials provided by Storj.
+After configuring the Storj account in the Storj-iX portal return to TrueNAS to enter the S3 credentials provided by Storj.

 {{< trueimage src="/images/SCALE/Credentials/CloudCredentialsAdd.png" alt="Cloud Credentials Storj iX" id="Cloud Credentials Storj iX" >}}